paritytrading/parity/libraries/net/README.md

 Parity Network Protocols
 ========================

-Parity Network Protocols contains protocol specifications and reference implementations for network protocols used by Parity Trading System.
+Parity Network Protocols specifies and implements network protocols used by the trading system.

 Features